-- As appropriate, development proposals should demonstrate that there is no significant detrimental impact on traffic safety and where possible contribute to improvements in traffic safety including the safety of pedestrians, cyclists and horse riders. - 2.
+- Development proposals should demonstrate that there is no significant detrimental impact on traffic safety and where possible contribute to improvements in traffic safety including the safety of pedestrians, cyclists and horse riders. - 2.
 Where proposed development sites are located on a road with no pavements or other provision for pedestrians, consideration should be given to making new provision for pedestrians where this would enhance safety. - 3.
 Where appropriate proposals should reduce car dependency and incorporate sustainable transport provision, including: - a. having good access to public transport; - b. prioritising the needs of pedestrians, cyclists and horse riders; - c. providing any necessary highway improvements to accommodate proposed development; - d. demonstrating how the traffic generated by the proposed development will, when considered in conjunction with other committed developments, be accommodated through the proportional contribution towards any necessary highway improvements, to ensure that there is no significant detrimental impact on traffic safety, congestion or air quality. - 4.
 Where development proposals will create demand for parking they will be required to provide off-street parking and not reduce safety for pedestrians, cyclists and horse riders. - 5.
 New development should provide safe access to the carriageway. - 6.
-The impact of the private car on the street scene should be minimised wherever possible.
+The impact of the private car on the street scene should be minimised wherever possible. - 7.
+The numbers of traffic signs should not exceed what is necessary and shall be the minimum size necessary to meet the requirements of safety.